-- Long-Term Growth: Because of their long-term nature, alternative investments can provide a safety net from market volatility.
+Long-Term Growth: Because of their long-term nature, alternative investments can provide a safety net from market volatility.
 Most alternative investments require locking in investments for at least 3 to 5 years before investors can make withdrawals or cash-in profits.
-Not sure if this should be listed as an attribute.
-How does locking up their money equate to safety?

 Get Ahead of the Curve

 One common objection to investing in alternatives is their tendency to be illiquid positions with holding periods of three to five years.
 Yet smart investors and their advisors are learning that self-directed IRAs are a powerful vehicle to buy and hold these less-liquid investments— for the flexibility alternative investment IRAs can deliver in retirement and tax planning.

 According to a new report from global research and consulting firm Cerulli Associates, U.S. advisors’ average allocations to alternative investments in 2017 were 7.2% of their total assets under management, compared to 5.7% the prior year.

 Alternative investments offer investors the potential to avoid extreme market volatility and losses in their traditional asset IRAs or retirement plan investments.
 By investing via a self-directed IRA, investors can diversify with alternative investments that are not correlated to traditional markets – and gain tax-efficient ways to hedge their retirement savings from potential market swings.

 Be Aware of the IRA Rules